Northern Line extension: Two new Tube stations open

 Major construction on the two-mile twin railway tunnel between Kennington and Battersea began in 2015.

-There will initially be a peak-time service of six trains per hour, falling to five per hour during off-peak periods.
+There will initially be a peak-time service of six trains an hour, falling to five an hour during off-peak periods.

-Frequencies will be doubled by the middle of next year.
+The frequency of services will be doubled by the middle of next year.

+TfL commissioner Andy Byford said he was "stunned" and "couldn't be more proud".He said: "The biggest thing is seeing the delight on customers' faces.
+That makes this all worthwhile.
+It's a bit like a butterfly emerging from its chrysalis."

-Billions of pounds of investment have been pumped into the area in recent years, including through the redevelopment of Battersea Power Station for residential and business use, and the building of a new US embassy in Nine Elms.
+Billions of pounds of investment have been pumped into the area in recent years, including through the redevelopment of Battersea Power Station for residential and business use, and the building of the new US embassy in Nine Elms.

-The opening of two new stations will bring the total number on the network to 272.
+The opening of two new stations brings the total number on the network to 272.